How to Wire a 4-Way Light Switch, With Wiring Diagram

 For those readers that will be installing a whole new circuit, and are unfamiliar with physically getting wire from one place to another, an article on how to add an outlet contains valuable tips and instructions on the process.
 The process of pulling wire through walls, ceilings and attics is the same whether for lights or receptacles.

 While other methods of physically getting the necessary wires to each switch are possible (see the article on wiring three way switches), the 2011 National Electric Code, article 404.2.C, was changed to require a "neutral" (white) wire at each switch location whether it is actually used or not.
-In general practice the diagram to the right is most often used, and is a good guide for wiring a new 4 way switch circuit.
+In general practice the diagram above is most often used, and is a good guide for wiring a new 4 way switch circuit.

 When wiring in the 4 way switch it is most simply described as simply cutting the two traveler wires (the two wires that go between the two 3 way switches and terminate on each switch) and putting two wires from one switch on the top two terminals of the 4 way switch while putting the other two wires from the other switch on the bottom two terminals.